What is Therapy?

 “Psychotherapy is the informed and intentional application of clinical methods and interpersonal stances derived from established psychological principles for the purpose of assisting people to modify their behaviours, cognitions, emotions, and/or other personal characteristics in directions that the participants deem desirable.”

-It is important to understand therapy as a collaborative process where the therapist acts as a reflecting surface in the client’s journey towards self-improvement and fulfilment.
+It is important to understand therapy as a collaborative process where the therapist acts as a reflecting surface in your journey towards self-improvement and fulfilment.

 Benefits of Therapy